psychemedia/eurydice-resources/resources/__life_aside_2.md

 Reclamation of Mudlands at Brading Harbour.

 Brading Harbour, although a pretty sheet of water at high tide, presents nothing but a vast expanse of mud flats when tbe water is out, and the channel, which runs between them to Brading quay, is very intricate.
 Nowhere does the water flow over the mud flats more than two or three feet, and nothing is easier tban for a vessel to get aground in making her way up the harbour.
-The celebrated Hugh Middleton, the engineer who did so much for the water supply of London, as long ago as the 17th century, is said to have conceived the idea of reclaiming these mud flats, and converting them into arable land, but owing to tbe defective engineering appliances of those days, he did net succeed, and old inhabitants of St. Helen's say that wood work aid other relics of his attempt existed till quite recently, A company bas been formed with much the same object in view as Hugh Middleton, with the addition of a railway.
+The celebrated Hugh Middleton, the engineer who did so much for the water supply of London, as long ago as the 17th century, is said to have conceived the idea of reclaiming these mud flats, and converting them into arable land, but owing to tbe defective engineering appliances of those days, he did net succeed, and old inhabitants of St. Helen's say that wood work aid other relics of his attempt existed till quite recently.
+A company has been formed with much the same object in view as Hugh Middleton, with the addition of a railway.
 They are now actively at work, and have already reclaimed a plot of land at Bembridge, which will be converted into a railway station.
 An embankment is now being constructed across tbe harbour to shut out the sea, and thus reclaim about 800 acres of land.
 A large quay will be made at St. Helen's Mill, where goods will be landed and carried by railway to Brading. instead of being taken by boats.
-The entrance to the harbour will also be improved, so that vessels of larger burden cau enter.
+The entrance to the harbour will also be improved, so that vessels of larger burden can enter.
 A railway is now in course of construction for the conveyance of passengers to Bembridge and St. Helen's.
 As both these are pretty places, and possess a good beach, there seems every probability that they will, ere long, become watering places of importance.

 ```